-In general, buying used parts requires a little more insight, especially when it comes to engines.
+In general, buying used auto parts requires a little more insight, especially when it comes to buying engines.
 That’s why My Auto Store’s experts have broken the process down into steps to make it easier.

 Before searching for “used engines with warranty near me,” you need to have at hand the exact information about the type of engine your car uses.
 Below is a checklist of the information you may be asked to provide.

 - Year, manufacturer, model, and trim level of your car

 - Engine data (number of cylinders, displacement, fuel type, etc.)

 - Type of drivetrain (front-wheel drive FWD, rear-wheel drive RWD, all-wheel-drive AWD, four-wheel-drive 4WD)